MovingBlocks/TempDoc/Dev-Setup.md

 * A prompt will pop up asking if you want to create a project for your new files - pick *no*
 * Open a command prompt in the directory you checked out into (so run `cmd` and do `cd D:\Dev\Terasology` or sometihng) and execute `gradlew idea` there - this installs Gradle automatically and builds the project config
 * There's also a version for Eclipse - `gradlew eclipse` - more work on the project generation might be coming.
 See the Gradle section on [[Fancy Git]]
-* Open a new project and pick the Terasology project in your shiny new source controlled directory
+* Open the Terasology project in your shiny new source controlled directory
 * Go to the Version Control(may be CVS) menu / Enable Version Control Integration, and pick Git (prepares Git IDE integration)
-* Navigate to `org.terasology.game.Terasology` in the project explorer under `src` and right click it, then pick run to start the game!
+* Navigate to `org.terasology.game.Terasology` in the project explorer under `src.main` and right click it, then pick run to start the game!

 Extras: